testlbin/DFNet/README.md

 ## Extract MFCC
 Run the Preprocessing Script: Use the `data_proprocess/run.py` script.
 This script processes each audio file in the specified directory, performing tasks like time information extraction, audio cutting, and MFCC feature extraction.

-## Evaluate
+## Train & Evaluate

-Run the script `main.py` to calculate the accuracy and F1 score of DFNet.
+Run the script `main.py` train DFNet and calculate the accuracy and F1 score.

 ```bash
 python main.py